junghan0611/spacemacs/layers/+spacemacs/spacemacs-purpose/README.md

 windows - one for code, one for a terminal and one general-purpose window.
 The general window is selected and you want to open a code file.
 How do you ensure that the code file will be displayed in the code window?
-With window-purpose you don\'t need to worry about it - you open the file and window-purpose places it in the correct window.
+With window-purpose you don't need to worry about it - you open the file and window-purpose places it in the correct window.

 Additionally, you can dedicate a window to a purpose - so that window is